-The Department of Psychology in Mercer University’s College of Liberal Arts and Sciences invites applications for a Lecturer position to start August 1, 2022.
-Area of specialization is open, but we are seeking candidates who can teach survey courses (in order of need), in Abnormal Psychology, Lifespan Development, and/or biopsychology courses.
+The Department of Psychology in Mercer University's College of Liberal Arts and Sciences invites applications for a Lecturer position to start August of 2023.
+We are seeking someone who can teach in the area of Biopsychology/Neuroscience, broadly defined.
+This may include courses in Biopsychology, Drugs and Behavior, Sensation and Perception, Learning, and/or Cognitive Psychology.
+The ability to teach other generalist courses (e.g., Introduction to Psychology, Research Methods & Statistics,) is needed.
 As the second-largest major in the College, we are seeking a colleague with demonstrated excellence in teaching and a commitment to serving a diverse student population.

 Mercer University is a private university distinguished by its commitment to teaching, empowering and inspiring its students to create, discover, and serve.
 The university offers rigorous programs to more than 8,700 students enrolled in schools of liberal arts and sciences, engineering, music, business, law, pharmacy, medicine, nursing, health professions, education, theology, and professional advancement.
-The highly selective, residential, undergraduate-only College of Liberal Arts and Sciences enrolls over 1900 students.
-Among the freshmen in 2021, 27% are 1st generation college students, 36% are Pell-eligible, and 51% are Black/African American, Asian, or Hispanic/Latinx.
+The highly selective, residential, undergraduate-only College of Liberal Arts and Sciences enrolls over 1,900 students.
+Among first-year students in 2022, 27% are 1st generation college students, 33% are Pell-eligible, and 52% are Black/African American, Asian, or Hispanic/Latinx.
 The College, which hosts a chapter of Phi Beta Kappa, is dedicated to cultivating intellectual curiosity, respectful dialog, and responsible citizenry.
 It is located in the historic city of Macon, Georgia, which is the educational, medical, cultural and commercial hub of Middle Georgia, an hour and a half south of Atlanta.

-For additional information about Mercer and the position, please contact the Chair of the search committee, Dr. Keegan Greenier at email@example.com or consult the following website: http://www.mercer.edu.
+For additional information about Mercer and the position, please contact the Chair of the search committee, Dr. Dorothy Buchli at firstname.lastname@example.org or consult the following websites:

 |Special Instructions to Applicants